How Often Should You Exercise With Diastasis Recti?

 |---|---|

-Keep movements controlled and functional, so you rebuild confidence without overloading tissue.
-Rest when needed, but return to your routine as soon as you can.
-If you’re unsure about progress, ask your healthcare provider before changing your program.
-Consistent practice helps restore strength, support posture, and improve long-term recovery.
+Keep movements controlled and useful for daily life, so you rebuild confidence without overloading tissue.
+Rest when needed, then return to your routine when symptoms settle.
+If you feel unsure about progress, ask your healthcare provider before you change your program.

 Signs To Slow Down

-If your diastasis recti exercises start to cause increased pain, discomfort, bulging, or abdominal coning, slow down and reduce your workload.
+If your diastasis recti exercises cause increased pain, discomfort, bulging, or abdominal coning, slow down and reduce your workload.

-Keep your abdominal exercises gentle and brief, especially if you’re still building tolerance.
-A good pace is 10 to 15 minutes, at least 3 times a week, but only stay there if you feel stable and symptom-free.
+Keep your abdominal exercises gentle and brief, especially while you build tolerance.
+A good starting pace is 10 to 15 minutes at least 3 times a week, then increase only if you stay stable.

-If symptoms persist, consult a healthcare provider or physical therapist.
-They can help you adjust your plan, protect healing, and keep your movement practice supportive, not restrictive.
+If symptoms continue, consult a healthcare provider or physical therapist.
+They can adjust your plan, protect healing, and keep your movement practice supportive.

 What Are the Best Diastasis Recti Exercises?